magnars/confair/README.md

 ```

 (A popular option in prod is to replace `:config/file` with `:config/env` to
-read from an environment variable instead)
+read the secret from an environment variable instead)

 Now that confair knows where to find the secret, it's time to fire up the REPL
 to encrypt the client-secret.